ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 #### Solenoid-based

 Given that the desired effect is one surface repeatedly linearly impacting another surface which is the chassis of the robot in the direction of travel, one clear actuation method to explore is a solenoid-based impact mechanism.
 Current in a coil then accelerates a plunger along the axis of its magnetic field inside the coil until the plunger impacts or reaches its stroke length.
 This can be repeatedly actuated in such a way.
 The resultant motion is a function of current since that is the driving factor in the magnetic field that accelerates the plunger before it impacts the surface.
-The limitations here are the current and voltage limits in the circuit which depend on the specific solenoid actuator and other components in the circuit.
+Current and voltage limits in the circuit depend on the specific solenoid actuator and other components in the circuit and determine output force of the actuator.
+To explore this mechanism, I built a small prototype with aluminum tubing and stock, mounting the actuator inside with metal-metal epoxy.

 Pros:
 * Linear actuation